 Saint Anna was the daughter of Matthan the priest, who was of the tribe of Levi.
-St Anna’s family came from Bethlehem.
+Saint Anna’s family came from Bethlehem.

 Once, during a great feast, the gifts which Joachim took to Jerusalem as an offering to God were not accepted by the priest Reuben, who considered that a childless man was not worthy to offer sacrifice to God.
 This pained the old man very much, and he, regarding himself the most sinful of people, decided not to return home, but to settle in solitude in a desolate place.

-St Joachim died a few years later at the age of 80, after his daughter went to live in the Temple.
-St Anna died at the age of 70, two years after her husband.
+Saint Joachim died a few years later at the age of 80, after his daughter went to live in the Temple.
+Saint Anna died at the age of 70, two years after her husband.